Betty White: 10 Facts About the TV Icon

 Even with their long runs, these three popular sitcoms combined only add up to a quarter of Betty’s career.
 She’s also been a game show icon, written six books, won six Emmys (with 21 nominations), is the holder of the Guinness World Record for Longest Career for a Female Entertainer and has dedicated her off-screen life to animal causes!

-Here are just a few fun facts about the First Lady of Television — currently celebrating 80 years in show biz!
+Here are just a few fun facts about the First Lady of Television:

 1. Her secret to staying young may surprise you.